masif2002/google-cloud-digital-leader-notes/notes.md

 ![](img/iam-vs-policy-service.png)

 ## User Identity Platform
-* For the Users of your Application
+* For the end users of your Application
 ![](img/uiam.png)

 # VMs (..contd)